Cryolipolysis for Excess Fat

 How to prepare for the procedure

-- Before the procedure, an ASDS doctor will review the patient's medical history.
+- Before the procedure, an ASDS dermatologist will review the patient's medical history.
 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.

 What to expect after the procedure